 Dudley: Have a plan.
 Strategic planning matters.
 It makes a difference, but you must do it right.

 There are very few firms that I have come across that can successfully do strategic planning without an outside facilitator.
 Bring someone in that knows what they are doing and knows the industry, and get them to challenge you to keep growing.

-Litify: In your role as CEO of cj Advertising, you help personal injury law firms create and execute marketing strategies to grow their firms.
-What is one area of marketing that you see personal injury law firms repeatedly struggle with?
+Litify: What is one area of marketing that you see personal injury law firms repeatedly struggle with?